moddyz/LinearAlgebra/README.md

 # LinearAlgebra

-A general-purpose header-only linear algebra library.
+**LinearAlgebra** is general-purpose header-only linear algebra library.

 This is developed in tandem while working through [MIT OpenCourseWare's 18.06](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) - thanks MIT and Professor Strang!
 Coding and documenting the data structures and operations aided with internalization of the concepts.